k64t34/Map_Election.sourcemod/README.md

 While voting, the panel is displayed all the time of voting.
 The player can see a selection of other players and can change their choice in favor of the other cards.

-At the time of voting plugin includes sv_alltalk 1 that allows players to further discuss the choice of cards.
+In the period of voting, plugin sets sv_alltalk 1, that allows players to additionally discuss the choice of map.

-Voting started at the beginning of the round, putting a prior mp_freeztime equal voting time.
+Voting starts at the beginning of the round.
+Plugin sets mp_freeztime equal to voting time.
-Thus igrovoymir as it stops at the time of the vote, and the players can fully sostredotocheny to vote.
+Thus, the world stops at the time of the vote, and the players can fully concentrate on the vote.

 SourceMod plugin for votemap

 Plugin Category:Server Management,General Purpose
-Plugin Game:Any ( But tested CS:S only)
+Plugin Game:Any (But tested in CS:S only)
 Plugin Description: Allow easy addition of custom votes using configuration files

 Title:Map Election